Cooktown, a small town located in the northernmost region of Queensland, is steeped in history and culture.

 #6 Stroll along the waterfront at William Daku Park

-The waterfront in Cooktown is just beautiful.
+Town waterfront is just beautiful.
 William Daku Park is located at the end of Webber Esplanade making it a perfect picnic, fishing and relaxing hot spot in Cooktown.

 There are two major fish & chip shops: Gilled & Gutted Takeaway and Cooks Landing Kiosk.